-Germany has never been consistent in its nuclear policy-making, but hitherto it has always maintained a monopoly over its decisions regarding nuclear power.
-In 1969, Germany privatized the nuclear power plant industry with a promising prospect of obtaining one-quarter of its electricity from nuclear energy.
-But in 1972, thousands of German residents demonstrated in the southwestern city of Wyhl to prevent the construction of a local nuclear plant, a brawl that saw the people emerge victorious.
-In 1979, protesters in Hannover and Bonn were in the hundreds of thousands.
-Ever since, the German government has been alternating between passing policies that stimulate the nuclear industry and policies that regulate it based on public demands.
-Yet the most radical U-turn was undertaken by the German chancellor, Angela Merkel.
-After unveiling $4.53 billion in subsidies for the renewal of nuclear power plants in September of 2010, she announced that Germany would undergo a complete nuclear phase-out by 2022 merely a year later, shutting down eight operating reactors in March of 2011.
+Germany has never been consistent in its nuclear policymaking, at times leading the way as a European nuclear powerhouse and at others calling for an end to nuclear reactors of all types.
+In 1969, Germany privatized the nuclear power plant industry with a promising prospect of obtaining one-fourth of its electricity from nuclear energy.
+But in 1972, thousands of German residents demonstrated in the southwestern city of Wyhl to prevent the construction of a local nuclear plant, a brawl from which the people emerged victorious.
+In 1979, the number of protesters in Hannover and Bonn surged to the hundreds of thousands, causing the government to question its stance on nuclear energy.
+Ever since, Germany has been alternating between passing policies that stimulate the nuclear industry and policies that regulate based on public demands.
+The most radical U-turn yet was undertaken by German Chancellor Angela Merkel.
+After unveiling US$4.53 billion in subsidies for the renewal of nuclear power plants in September of 2010, she pivoted just a year later, announcing that Germany would undergo a complete nuclear phase-out by 2022, which she began by shutting down eight operating reactors in March of 2011.

-Thus far, however, Germany’s nuclear decisions have been steered by domestic activism; be it through the lobbying of its formidable nuclear industry or the grassroots pressure exerted on politicians from ordinary Germans that frequently showcase their nuclear disagreements on the streets.
-That changed when Germany fell victim to a cyber-attack on its nuclear power plant in Gundremmingen, a city in Southern Germany.
-The cyber-attack was part of a larger scheme of attacks on nuclear plants across Europe conducted by Islamic State (IS) earlier this October.
-The Gundremmingen power plant is the highest-output nuclear power station in Germany, generating almost a fifth of Germany’s entire electricity production from nuclear power.
-The virus was detected on a computer in the reactor building, the part of the plant that hosts the most potent element: the reactor.
+Thus far, many of Germany's nuclear decisions have been steered by domestic activism; be it through the lobbying of the formidable nuclear industry or the grassroots pressure exerted on politicians from ordinary Germans who frequently showcase their nuclear antipathy on the streets.
+When Germany fell victim to a cyberattack on its nuclear power plant in Gundremmingen, a city in southern Germany, citizen activism made its position clear.
+The cyberattack was part of a larger scheme of attacks on nuclear plants across Europe conducted by ISIS earlier this October.
+The Gundremmingen power plant is the highest-output nuclear power station in Germany, generating almost a fifth of Germany's entire electricity production from nuclear power.
+The virus was detected on a computer in the reactor building, the part of the plant that hosts the most potent element.
 Immediately after the news surfaced, the German populace was clear with its anti-nuclear message.
 Protests spawned in each of the nine cities with operating nuclear reactors and elected officials faced paramount pressures to hasten the nuclear phase-out.

 European contradictions: from nuclear to devastating